 We are committed to excellence in the provision of state-of-the-art health care services through the practice of patient care, education, and research.
 Therefore, as described below, your health information will be used to provide you care and may be used to educate health care professionals and for research.
 We train our staff and workforce to be sensitive about privacy and to respect the confidentiality of your PHI.

 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.
 Changes on this notice will not be honored.

-We are required by law to maintain the privacy of our patients' personal health information and to provide you with notice of our legal duties and privacy practices with respect to your personal health information.
+We are required by law to maintain the privacy of our patients' PHI and to provide you with notice of our legal duties and privacy practices with respect to your PHI.
 We are required to abide by the terms of this Notice of Privacy Practices so long as it remains in effect.
-We reserve the right to change the terms of this Notice of Privacy Practices as necessary and to make the new Notice of Privacy Practices effective for all personal health information maintained by us.
-You may receive a copy of any revised notice at any of our hospitals or doctors' offices, or a copy may be obtained by mailing a request to the UPHS Privacy Office, Office of Audit, Compliance and Privacy, 3819 Chestnut Street, Suite 214, Philadelphia PA 19104.
+We reserve the right to change the terms of this Notice of Privacy Practices as necessary and to make the new Notice of Privacy Practices effective for all PHI maintained by us.
+You may receive a copy of any revised notice at any of our hospitals or doctors' offices, or a copy may be obtained by mailing a request to the Penn Medicine Privacy Office, Office of Audit, Compliance and Privacy, St. Leonard's Court, Suite 214, 3819 Chestnut Street, Philadelphia, PA 19104.

 - Uses And Disclosures Of Your Personal Health Information

 - Rights That You Have

 The following categories detail the various ways in which we may use or disclose your PHI.
 For each category of uses or disclosures, we will give you illustrative examples.
 It should be noted that while not every use or disclosure will be listed, each of the ways we are permitted to use or disclose information will fall into one of the following categories.